 Daily trips by various vehicles

 Year 2001

 92 million

-Year 2012
+Year 2021

-216 million estimated
+216 million

-Railways

-Average speed of freight trains 25 km per hour

-(source: 12th Five-Year Plan, volume 2)

-Government of India's Strategy

-For urban transportation, the 12th Five-Year Plan recommends development of metro system in cities which have over 2 million population, among other determinants, as metro system is proving to be a successful mode of public transport.
+Railways Average speed of freight trains 25 km per hour Government of India's Strategy For urban transportation, Governement of India recommends development of metro system in cities which have over 2 million population, among other determinants, as metro system is proving to be a successful mode of public transport.
 Additionally,

-Chennai Metro Rail Project the Plan recommends use of IT based applications to make public transport more efficient.
-For railways, the 12th Five-Year Plan envisages development of dedicated freight corridors to enable higher freight carrying capacity of trains and faster movement of such trains.
+Metro Staff Performing Security Check at Chennai Metro Station use of ICT based applications is recommended to make public transport more efficient.
+For railways, development of dedicated freight corridors to enable higher freight carrying capacity of trains and faster movement of such trains is clearly prioritized by the Government of India.
 Furthermore, the Indian Railways' vision 2020 envisages development by year 2020 of at least four state-of-the-art high-speed corridors of 2,000 km on which trains would travel at speeds up to 350 km per hour.
-For the North-East India, the 12th Five-Year Plan envisages development of connectivity within the region and of the region with the neighbouring countries, as a means of expanding economic activities and development in the region.
-The Government of India has planned five 'industrial corridors' which would have state-of-the-art infrastructure, including high capacity transportation and logistics, to provide an impetus to industrialisation and planned urbanisation.
-Overview of Japan's Assistance Assist development of speedier, comfortable and safe transport system to facilitate sustained economic development.
-ODA loans of 1,391 billion Japanese Yen, approx. Rs 73,000 crore, extended since 1982/83.
-JICA's Assistance Strategy JICA is supporting improvement of urban transport system through development of high-speed mass transportation (metros), feeder lines connecting the system (monorails, light railway transport, etc.), ring & radial roads and Intelligent Transport Systems (ITS).
-JICA is supporting strengthening of arterial transport networks, including railways, roads, airports and ports, along the 'industrial corridors' between Delhi & Mumbai (Delhi Mumbai Industrial Corridor, DMIC) and between Chennai & Bengaluru (Chennai Bangalore Industrial Corridor, CBIC).
+For the North-East India, development of connectivity within the region and of the region with the neighbouring countries, as a means of expanding economic activities and development in the region is strongly anticipated.
+In short, safe, timely and comfortable move is absolutely essential both for economic development and quality of life improvement, and obviously development needs for the transport field in India is still large.
+Overview of Japan's Assistance Assist for realizing "Safe, Timely, and Comfortable Move for better life" with "Quality Infrastructure" in transport system to facilitate sustained economic development.
+ODA loans of 1,804 billion Japanese Yen, over Rs 100,000 crore, extended since 1982/83.
+JICA's Assistance Strategy JICA is supporting improvement of urban transport system through development of high-speed mass transportation systems (metros), feeder lines connecting the system (monorails, Light Railway Transport, etc.), ring & radial roads and intelligent transport systems (ITS).
+JICA is supporting strengthening of arterial transport networks, including railways, roads, airports and ports, along the 'industrial corridors' between Delhi and Mumbai (Delhi Mumbai Industrial Corridor, DMIC) and between Chennai and Bengaluru (Chennai Bangalore Industrial Corridor, CBIC).
 JICA is supporting improvement of transport infrastructure in North-East India, including roads, bridges and tunnels, for improved connectivity within the region and with adjoining countries.
 Achievements

-JICA facilitated development of Delhi Metro now enables 2.6 million passengers to commute on the system each day.
+JICA facilitated development of Delhi Metro now enables 2.7 million passengers to commute on the system each day.
 Furthermore, Delhi Metro reduces green house gas emissions by 6.3 lakh tonnes annually, and has been certified by the United Nations to receive carbon credits which is the first in the world for a rail-based system.
-JICA is facilitating development of Intelligent Transport System (ITS) in Hyderabad & Bengaluru.
-JICA is facilitating development of dedicated freight corridor between Delhi & Mumbai, which would deploy automated signal and communication system and high-speed, high-capacity locomotives.
-JICA has conducted feasibility study, jointly with Indian Railways, for high-speed rail corridor between Mumbai & Ahmedabad An Example of JICA's Assistance:
+JICA is facilitating development of Intelligent Transport System (ITS) in Hyderabad and Bengaluru.
+JICA is facilitating development of dedicated freight corridor between Delhi and Mumbai, which would deploy automated signal and communication system and high-speed, high-capacity locomotives.
+JICA conducted feasibility study, jointly with Indian Railways, for high-speed rail corridor between Mumbai and Ahmedabad.
+Following the study, constructive discussions had been conducted between two governments, resulting that, at the summit meeting in December 2015, both the Government have agreed to cooperate on the development of the Mumbai-Ahmedabad high speed rail corridor, which will be developed with the use of Japanese high speed rail technologies (i.e. Japanese Shinkansen system) and experiences.
+Following the feasibility study, JICA has been conducting the Follow-Up Study for Mumbai-Ahmedabad High Speed Railway Corridor.
+An Example of JICA's Assistance: